Branching processes with interactions: the subcritical cooperative regime: Introduction and main results.

 Observe that $\pi_i/\rho$ represents the probability of having $i$ new individuals born at each reproduction event.
+It is important to note that the states $\{0,\infty\}$ are absorbing states.
+Moreover, from the main results in Lambert \cite{Lambert2005} (see Theorems 2.2 and 2.3), we deduce that the log-moment condition

+is sufficient so that the logistic branching process $L$ does not explode in finite time, almost surely.

 It turns out that the logistic branching process is also useful in the field of population genetics.
-To be more precise, it appears in a {\it duality} relationship with the frequency of a phenotype with selective disadvantage in a given population which can be modelled by the following stochastic differential equation (SDE)
+Indeed, it appears in a {\it duality} relationship with the frequency of a phenotype with selective disadvantage in a given population which can be modelled by the following stochastic differential equation (SDE) with values in $[0,1]$,

-where $x\ge 0, \rho> 0$ and $B=(B_t, t\ge 0)$ is a standard Brownian motion (see Krone and Neuhauser \cite{KN1, KN2}).
+where $x\in [0,1], \rho> 0$ and $B=(B_t, t\in \R_{+, 0})$ is a standard Brownian motion (see Krone and Neuhauser \cite{KN1, KN2}).
 Krone and Neuhauser observed that one can study the above SDE using the block counting process of the ancestral selection graph which turns out to be a particular case of the logistic branching process.
-Namely, if we take $c=1$, $d=0$, $\pi_1=\rho$ and $\pi_i=0$ for all $i>1$ in the logistic branching process defined before, the moments of $X=(X_t, t\ge 0)$ can be written in terms of the moment-generating function of $L$ as follows
+Namely, if we take $c=1$, $d=0$, $\pi_1=\rho$ and $\pi_i=0$, for all $i\in\mathbb{N}\setminus\{1\}$, in the logistic branching process $L$ defined before, the moments of $X=(X_t, t\in \mathbb{R}_{+, 0})$ can be written in terms of the moment-generating function of $L$ as follows

-where $\E_x$ and $\mathbf{E}_n$ denote the expectations of $X$ starting from $x$ and $L$ starting from $n$ individuals, respectively.
+where $\mathbb{E}_x$ and $\mathbf{E}_n$ denote the expectations of $X$ starting from $x$ and $L$ starting from $n$ individuals, respectively.